-We exchanged a total of 40 euros at the counter in the airport and received 140 Zlotys or PLN.
-Since WMI is located about an hour from the city center we each bought a one-way ticket on the Modlin Bus.
-Modlin Bus is a private company that shuttles customers from the airport to the city center at hour intervals.
+WMI is located an hour from the city center so we purchased tickets for the Modlin Bus.
+Modlin Bus is a private company that shuttles customers from the airport to the city center in hourly intervals.
 If you purchase online it can cost as little as 9 ZL a person, but you need to purchase it for a specific time slot.
-Since I was unsure what time we would get through customs I was hesitant to book a ticket online and opted to buy them at the airport.
-There was a counter in the arrivals area where you can purchase the tickets for the Modlin Bus, and the staff spoke English so purchasing the ticket was easy enough.
-The downside – the price increased to 33 ZL a person.
+We opted to purchase tickets at the counter since I didn’t know how long customs would take.
+In the arrivals section there is a designated counter, where the staff also speak English.
+The downside of purchasing at the counter is that the price increases to 33 ZL a person.
 This left us with 74 PL for our time in Warsaw.

-The bus drops you off right in the city center in front of the Palace of Culture and Science.
-By the time we got to the city center it was about 5 pm, and sadly already nighttime.
-Since we had such a short stint in Poland we aimed to get to the city as fast as possible and spend the entire evening walking around the city.
+The bus drops you off in front of the Palace of Culture and Science.
+By the time we got to the city center it was about 5 pm.
+Since we were traveling in winter, this meant the sun had just set and we were left to explore during the night.

 Palace of Culture and Science

-First stop was back to the Palace of Culture and Science to check out the skyline of the city center.
+Our first stop was to walk back to the Palace of Culture and Science to check out the skyline of the city center.
 It was quite a sight seeing all the different colors!

 Christmas in Warsaw